complyue/hbi/Readme.md

 activity can then start new `posting conversation`s to the _OP_, i.e. communication in the reverse direction.

-Orchestration forms when multiple service/consumer nodes keep communicating p2p.
+Orchestration forms when multiple service/consumer nodes keep communicating with many others through p2p connections.

 ### HBI over vanilla TCP